kommunication/fullstack-mern/README.md

 # Notification List
 A demonstration of a full-stack application aimed at pulling a list of items (notifications) and displaying them on the frontend.

-Its implement CRUD endpoint for Notification, along with another entity (Task) used mostly to testing ad triggering creation of  Notification based on user action.
+The backend implements CRUD endpoints for Notification.
+A second set of CRUD endpoints (Tasks) is used mostly to testing and triggering creation of  Notification based on user action.

-## Features
+## Backend Stack/Features
+- Node
+- Express
+- Mongodb
-- Backend: Mongodb (via Mongoose), Express, Node
+- Node

+The frontend implements a REACT single-page application which pulls a list of items from the backend, displays them, and allows CRUD operations.

+## Frontend Stack/Features
-- Fronend: React
+- React
+- React-Router
+- React-Router-DOM
+- Fetch

 ## Available Scripts